COVESA/dlt-daemon/doc/dlt_for_developers.md

 ### Logging command

-DLT provides functions and macros for logging, whereas the interface for Verbose and Non-Verbose differs.
+DLT provides functions that allow for flexible construction of messages with an arbitrary number of arguments.
+Both Verbose and Non-Verbose messages are supported, with different APIs.
+Sending a message using these functions require multiple function calls, for starting message construction, adding the arguments, and sending off the message.

 The following table shows an example of all 4 types for logging using a constant string and an integer.

 #### Verbose vs. Non-Verbose API